Skip to content

 Step 3: Check Across Multiple Markets

 Apply it to different assets (crypto, forex, indices) and different timeframes.
-A robust system works reasonably well across markets.
+A reliable system performs consistently across markets.
 A curve-fitted one only works on the specific asset and timeframe it was designed for.

 Step 4: Verify Risk Management